apollographql/odyssey-lift-off-lab/README.md

 ## Getting Help

-For any issues or problems concerning the course content, please refer to the Odyssey course page and click on "Get Help".
+For any issues or problems concerning the course content, please refer to the [Odyssey topic in our community forums](https://community.apollographql.com/tags/c/help/6/odyssey).